WeskerYuan/flydan/doc/ReadMe.txt

 II.
 Run the ground station script on a computer. ==============================
 i.
 Hardware Requirement
     Components:
-    1. A linux laptop. (virtual machine is okay)
+    1. A Linux computer. (virtual machine is okay)
     2. A GNSS module.
 If the GNSS module is identified as an ACM device (e.g./dev/ttyACM0), one will need to do a walkaround method.
 If it is identified as a standard USB device, like /dev/ttyUSB0, then nothing